 We brown some Italian sausage, onions, garlic, and some of the zucchini insides, and mix it with fresh breadcrumbs, basil, tomatoes, oregano, and Parmesan cheese.
 One egg is all you need to bind the stuffing together.

-Into the oven it goes to bake for 40 minutes.
+Into the oven go these stuffed zucchini boats to bake for 40 minutes.
 Yum!

 You can stuff the zucchini a day ahead of time and bake right before serving.

-- 1/2 pound Italian sausage, out of casing
+- 1/2 pound Italian sausage, removed from casing

 - 1 cup chopped onion